skrillfalconblast/bantopia_app/README.md

-# The Proof of Concept app for bantopia
+# The proof of concept app for Bantopia

+Check out the website if you haven't: https://github.com/skrillfalconblast/bantopia

 It's linked to the website's API using Django.